ironhack-labs/cohort-tools-project/client/README.md

 - User can view information about a single student
 - User can edit information of a single student
 - User can delete an existing student
+- User can sign up and create a new user account
+- User can log in with an existing user account
+- User can view details about their profile

 ## Pages